adam900710/btrfs_talk/raid56.md

   (at least the untouched part), modify the data and update the parity, then write all the new data stripe and parity to disk.

-  But what if above rotten bit is there?
+  But what if we also have rotten bits?

 ```
     Disk 1 :   | Good data 1 | Good data 4 |